Sylius/Sylius/UPGRADE-2.0.md

   bundler provided by Sylius.
 * `use_webpack` twig global variable was removed.
 Webpack is always used now, and there is no need to check for it.

+* Image sizes have been simplified and standardized for both the Admin and Shop Bundle.

 * Some Twig extension services have been moved from the UiBundle to the new Twig Extra package

 * The following classes have been removed: